TCHouseOwl/sevenconceptsmedia.github.io/index.md

   <img src="/assets/images/ACA_MBA_Cover.jpg" alt="Beyond Strategic Leadership cover" width="200">
 </p>

-Do you know how leaders move beyond memorizing frameworks and start applying them with precision?
-This book corrects common mistakes and misunderstandings of strategy.
+Do you know how leaders move beyond memorizing frameworks?
+This book corrects common mistakes and misunderstandings of advantages.
 Moreover, it introduces the Competitive Alignment Model, providing clarity to build a genuine strategic advantage.
 If you’re ready to be the leader who doesn’t just understand strategy but turns it into impact, this is your playbook.

 [Pending on Amazon](https://…)